OpenDroneMap/NodeODM/README.md

 docker build -t my_odm_image --no-cache .
 ```

-Then you'll modify NodeODM's Dockerfile to point to the new ODM image in the first line:
+Then modify NodeODM's Dockerfile to point to the new ODM image in the first line:

 ```
 FROM my_odm_image